tenderle/ptable/README.md

 -   feature: new functions `create_cnt_table()` (for count/frequency
     tables) and `create_num_table()` (for numerical/magnitude tables)
     that both wrap `pt_create_pParams()` and `pt_create_pTable()`
--   code cleanup and improved documenatation
+-   code cleanup and improved documentation
 -   updated vignette
 -   Thx to @bernhard-da for the commits.